anicca048/Kebab/Readme.md

 		capture session.
 There are several displayed filtering options, such as Destination and Source IP.
 And a "ComplexFilter" box, where a libpcap filter string can be entered, for the more advanced users.
-Options from this filter group are much more efficeint than any display filter, however, packets not matching the libpcap filter exactly will not show up in the Connections tab, skewing the results.
-Use these pre-capture filtering options conservativley.
+Options from this filter group are much more efficient than any display filter, however, packets not matching the libpcap filter exactly will not show up in the Connections tab, skewing the results.
+Use these pre-capture filtering options conservatively.

-Connections Tab - Prety basic, simply groups captured packets into connections.
+Connections Tab - Pretty basic, simply groups captured packets into connections.

-	Display Filter Group - This group is used to filter and clear connetions in the Connections Tab.
+	Display Filter Group - This group is used to filter and clear connections in the Connections Tab.
 Use the IP and Port filters to make matching connections easier to spot, without removing non matching connections.
 		The display filter will match any connection with at least one host who matches all filters used.
 If you need more precise filtering, set the pre-capture libpcap filter using the Capture Filter Group, on the Capture Tab.
-The timeout checkbox will remove connections that have had no activity based on the user set timeout in seconds (defualt is 10).
+The timeout checkbox will remove connections that have had no activity based on the user set timeout in seconds (default is 10).
 		The clear connections button, you guessed it, clears all the connections from the list.
 Use these destructive options with care.